ShibamRoy9826/EcoSight-Geek-a-thon-project/README.md

 => We are using python as a language for the overall logic and we are also using JavaScript in web development.For non-programming languages we are using html and css for web development.When it comes to libraries we are using matplotlib and seaborn because of their wonderful capabilities of creating visualizations, we are also using pandas and numpy for data management ,tensorflow keras for deep learning and sklearn for machine learning.

 ### 5.How is the backend working?
-=> For the backend and server hosting we are using free tier of python anywhere.
+=> For the backend and server hosting we are using free tier of pythonanywhere.
 As a framework we are working with Django.

 ### 6.What is our project for?
 => Our project is solely made for sustainable environment development, we are creating it on the occasion of a wonderful hackathon organised by Geeksforgeeks which is called EchoTech, but besides for the hackathon we are also going to maintain this site after, and further developmental plans would be there for this website.